Lung Cancer Awareness Month (#LCAM) 2022 – a round-up of members’ activities and campaigns

 Members’ LCAM initiatives

 Pulmonale, our member organisation in Portugal, is running a multi-media campaign called #AgirAntesdeSentir, which, in English, means: ACT Before (you) Feel.
 It highlights the fact that often symptoms of lung cancer are subtle or do not become noticeable until the disease has progressed, so it’s wise to act promptly.
-Pulmonale is campaigning for the introduction of a lung cancer screening programme in Portugal, to improve early detection – and outcomes.
+Pulmonale is campaigning for the introduction of a lung cancer screening pilot programme in Portugal, with the ultimate aim to improve early detection – and outcomes.

 Pulmonale’s website carries details here.